Ferch

 Advisory board for the journal includes Larry Spears, Margaret Wheatley, Warren Bennis, Ken Blanchard, Ron Heifitz, Peter Senge, Peter Block, David Cooperrider and Dana Zohar.

 Ferch, S. R..
-My current scholarly agenda includes ongoing research as well as work on books, articles, and book chapters on servant-leadership, forgiveness, gratitude, and systems understandings.
+My current scholarly agenda includes ongoing research as well as books, articles, and book chapters on servant-leadership, forgiveness, gratitude, and systems understandings.

 Ferch, S. R. (2005).
 Servant-leadership, forgiveness, and social justice.
 Chapter in Book, Practicing Servant-Leadership: Leading through Hope, Courage, Forgiveness.
 San Francisco: Jossey-Bass.